 Panels C-F of Figures III and IV illustrate these responses.
 None of the four outcomes shown in these panels is directly influenced by the tax rate, and their responses therefore isolate pure behavioral effects induced by the rate cut.
 These behavioral effects are negative for all four outcomes.
-Sales, purchases, exports, and non-export sales decline sharply in the treatment group after the reform.
-This decline is the sharpest for purchases, which fall by 30-35 log points immediately after the reform.
-Compared to purchases, the decline in other outcomes is slow and gradual, materializing fully in the next two years or so.
-This pattern of responses is expected.
-Purchases are expected to go down immediately once the incentives to overreport them cease to exist.
-Past overreporting of purchases, however, would have left firms with large inventories even if only in books, which would not let the volume of reported sales and exports drop to the new equilibrium in the few periods following the reform.
+Sales, purchases, exports, and non-export sales fall sharply in the treatment group after the reform.
+The fall is the sharpest for purchases, which decline by 30-35 log points immediately after the reform.
+Compared to purchases, the decline in other outcomes is slow and gradual, materializing fully in the next two years.